robmiller/jekyll-resize/README.md

 If your page is loading too slowly because of large images and you can't be bothered to manually create thumbnails (images with reduced dimensions), then this Jekyll filter is for you.

-This easy-to-use filter will create and link to a thumbnail version of your image, so your page can load quickly.
+At build time (`jekyll build` or `jekyll serve`), this easy-to-use tag will create a thumbnail version of your image in a cache directory and link to it, so your page can load faster.

 ## Features